 Spelling variations of this family name include: Brunke, Brunger, Bruhnke, Brunken, Brünicke, Brüntjen, Brünjes, Bruneke, Bruenicke and many more.

 Early Notables of the Brünink family (pre 1700)

-Another 22 words (2 lines of text) are included under the topic Early Brünink Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Brünink Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Brünink family to the New World and Oceana
+Migration of the Brünink family

 Some of the first settlers of this family name or some of its variants were: Johan Michel Brunk, who emigrated from Holland to New York in 1709; John Crey Brunk, who settled in Philadelphia in 1802; Cater Brunk, who arrived in Baltimore in 1833.